Chebyshev-Cantelli PAC-Bayes-Bennett Inequality for the Weighted Majority Vote: From oracle to empirical bounds

 \end{theorem}

+(The upper bound \eqref{eq:PBlambda} is due to \citet{TIWS17} and the lower bound \eqref{eq:PBlambda-lower} is due to \citet{MLIS20}, and the two bounds hold simultaneously.)
 The PAC-Bayes-$\lambda$ inequality is an optimization-friendly relaxation of the PAC-Bayes-kl inequality.
-Therefore, for optimization of $\rho$ we use the PAC-Bayes-$\lambda$ inequality, the upper bound for $\E_{\rho^2}[L(h,h')]$ and the lower bound for $\E_\rho[L(h)]$, but once we have converged to a solution we use PAC-Bayes-kl to compute the final bound.
-The kl form provides both an upper and a lower bound through the upper and lower inverse of the kl.
-We note that $\KL(\rho^2\|\pi^2) = 2\KL(\rho\|\pi)$ \citep[Page 814]{GLL+15}.
-Taking the oracle bound from Theorem~\ref{thm:MV} and bounding the oracle quantities using Theorem~\ref{thm:PBlambda} we obtain the following result. \begin{theorem} For any parameter grid $\{\mu_1,\dots,\mu_k\}$, any distribution $\pi$ on $\HH$ that is independent of $S$, and any $\delta\in(0,1)$, with probability at least $1-\delta$ over a random draw of $S$, for all distributions $\rho$ on $\HH$, all $\lambda\in(0,2)$, all $\gamma > 0$, and all values of $\mu$ in the grid simultaneously:
+Therefore, for optimization of $\rho$ we use the PAC-Bayes-$\lambda$ inequality, the upper bound for $\E_{\rho^2}[L(h,h')]$ and the lower or upper bound for $\E_\rho[L(h)]$, depending on the positiveness of $\mu$, but once we have converged to a solution we use PAC-Bayes-kl to compute the final bound.
+The kl form provides both an upper and a lower bound through the upper and lower inverse of the kl.\footnote{\citet{RDGR18} and \citet{LGGL19} provide alternative ways of direct minimization of the upper bound on $\E_\rho[L(h)]$ given by the upper inverse of $\kl$ in the PAC-Bayes-kl bound.
+We use the PAC-Bayes-$\lambda$ relaxation due to its simplicity, and because it provides an easy way of simultaneous optimization of an upper bound on $\E_{\rho^2}[L(h,h')]$ and a lower or upper bound on $\E_\rho[L(h)]$ (depending on $\mu$).} Taking the oracle bound from Theorem~\ref{thm:MV} and bounding the oracle quantities using Theorem~\ref{thm:PBlambda} we obtain the following result. \begin{theorem} For any distribution $\pi$ on $\HH$ that is independent of $S$, and any $\delta\in(0,1)$, with probability at least $1-\delta$ over a random draw of $S$, for all distributions $\rho$ on $\HH$, and all $\mu, \lambda$, and $\gamma$ in the ranges specified below simultaneously, we have: \begin{itemize}[leftmargin=*] \item For $\mu \in [0,0.5)$, $\lambda\in(0,2)$, and $\gamma > 0$: